 Andrew Daddo (text) and Stephen Michael King (illustrator), Atticus Van Tasticus, Puffin Books, 240 pp., September 2019, RRP $14.99 (pbk), ISBN 9780143796541

 In the first book in a new junior fiction series, Atticus Van Tasticus turns ten and, due to an old family tradition, has to make a choice that will set the path of his life forever.
-Exploring the treasure trove belonging to his fabulously wealthly Grandnan, he must decide between what his head (and parents) is telling him and what his heart longs for.
+Exploring the treasure trove belonging to his fabulously wealthy Grandnan, he must decide between what his head (and parents) is telling him and what his heart longs for.
 Opting to follow his heart, he forgoes treasure for a full-size pirate ship, and soon finds himself enlisting crew to begin the life of a rogue on the high seas.

 In this chaotic and funny adventure, Atticus faces sharks, extreme weather, a strangely orange stranded pirate called Captain Trumptee, and a foe who seems strangely familiar.
 With the help of his quirky crew he pursues treasure amid all sorts of unexpected twists and turns.